Q&A's

 What about bears?

 According to the forest service, there are bears in the area, but they rarely approach or hurt people.
-The most important bear safety practice is to always keep food (including food waste) locked up in cars at night.
-See here for more info about bears in the area and how to stay safe.
+The most important bear safety practice is to always keep food (including food waste) and smelly objects locked up in bear-safe containers and/or cars at night.
+See here for more info about bear safety in this region.

 What about other safety?

 We keep each other safe, and that includes you keeping yourself safe!
 If you don't get too intoxicated, drive safe, be careful around fires and the river, watch your surroundings, and don't wander into the wilderness, the risk is low!
-I ultimately am not responsible for your safety, but as a community let's watch out for each other. <3
+We are ultimately not responsible for your safety, but as a community let's watch out for each other. <3

 Who are you??